7 Steps to Create and Sell a Successful Online Course

 Who on your list is the most engaged?
 Send them a message asking if they would like to participate in the beta round of this course.
 You could also run a short promo to your entire list, if needed, as well.

 Live streams, posts and stories – there are endless ways to share this new beta round with your audience and let them know that they can take advantage of it.

 Remember, you have everything you need in the outline you created above to sell this.

 In fact, that outline is exactly what I link those I’m inviting to (yep, right in google drive!) during this stage, along with a link to submit payment to.

 Keep it simple sista!

-Here’s a slide from my FREE 3X Your Current 1:1 Impacts with Courses that Sell on Autopilot masterclass that shows one of the outlines from a previous course that I used to sell through evergreen webinars.
+Here’s a slide from my FREE How to Add an Additional 6-Figures in Recurring Profit to Your Business masterclass that shows one of the outlines from a previous course that I used to sell through evergreen webinars.